 Cotton-top tamarins are one of the most critically endangered primates in the world.
 Proyecto Tití is committed to raising public awareness to the plight of the cotton-top tamarin, due to deforestation for agriculture, fuel, and housing, and the collection of the primates for the local pet trade in Colombia.

 Saiga, an ancient species that used to roam in the millions across the Eurasian Steppe, have experienced a population crash of 95% in the last fifteen years, the fastest decline ever recorded for a mammal species.
 The Saiga Conservation Alliance (SCA) works across the species’ range to secure the future of saiga against threats from respiratory illness, illegal poaching, and habitats loss.

-Although the Red List and the recent Global Assessment on Biodiversity and Ecosystem Services can feel overwhelming, it is important to recognize successes in conservation interventions as well.
+Although the Red List can feel overwhelming, it is important to recognize successes in conservation interventions as well.
 Recently, the saiga population in Kazakhstan has begun to increase, thanks in large part to the efforts of SCA.
-As we celebrate Endangered Species Day, we must demonstrate our commitment of the Endangered Species Act to work together to protect and restore the species.
-Today, you can demonstrate your support for Endangered Species by signing the Global Deal for Nature and donating to WCN’s Network of Conservation Partners.
+As we celebrate Endangered Species Day, we must demonstrate our commitment to the Endangered Species Act to work together to protect and restore the species.
+Today, you can demonstrate your support for endangered species by donating to WCN’s network of Conservation Partners.
 Each and every person can make a difference for wildlife; no matter who you are, no matter where you are, you can be involved.